 GitHub Actions

-GitHub Actions is the recommended way to run mobile tests automatically.
+GitHub Actions is one way to run mobile tests automatically from CI.
+For Expo apps, we recommend using Expo EAS instead.

 You only need to provide an iOS Simulator build or Android APK and your TesterArmy credentials.
 TesterArmy handles the cloud simulator/emulator setup, app installation, test execution, and run orchestration for you, so you do not need to manage devices in your CI pipeline.